tomhsu1990/Robot-Vacuum-Cleaner/README.md

 6. If we can find a valid position, do a bfs to move current position to the valid position pos.
 The movements are on the recorded cleaned positions.
 Then, go to the first step.

-* When it is a valid Move, we will record the position as a cleaned.
+* When it is a valid Move, we will record the position as a cleaned position.

 ## Discussion
 The behavior would look like circling the environment and the circle becomes smaller and smaller.
 However, it might produces several isolated circles.
 This way, we perform step 3-6 to visit each possible isolated circles.